vmagelo/react-flask-db-app/README.md

-## Flask, React, Postgres - Test App
+## React, Flask, Postgres - Sample App

 ### What does this do?